 The good news: pharmacies like Walgreens provide discounted prescriptions for Part D recipients in the coverage gap.

-For covered brand-name prescription drugs, your 2015 discount is 55%.
-You pay 45%, but the entire price counts as out-of-pocket costs, which helps you get out of the donut hole.
+For covered brand-name prescription drugs, in 2017 you pay 40%, but the entire price counts as out-of-pocket costs, which helps you get out of the donut hole.

-For generic prescription drugs, you'll pay 65% of the cost in 2015.
-(This amount will decrease each year until it reaches 25% in 2020.)
+For generic prescription drugs, you'll pay 51% of the cost in 2017.
 With generic drugs, only the amount you pay counts towards getting you out of the donut hole.

-You'll receive the discounts on the drugs covered by your plan once you reach the coverage gap.
+You'll receive the discounts once you reach the coverage gap if: